lucasmmg1/mdc/README.md

-# MDC
+# MDC Finder
-This is a repository containing the MDC logic developed in different programming languages.
+This is a repository containing the MDC finder logic developed in different programming languages.